6 tips to communicate more smoothly in an unfamiliar situation, environment, culture

 4 – If in doubt, ask questions

-This is why it is really, really important to ask what it means if you are not sure and of course don’t assume that you are sure and that you know the meaning.
+This is why it is important to ask what it means if you are not sure and of course don’t assume that you are sure and that you know the meaning.

 5 – Accept you will make mistakes

-The best thing to do here is to acknowledge that a mistake has been done and discuss it openly and find out why this mistake was done, learn from it for the next time not to make that same mistake.
+The best thing to do here is to acknowledge that a mistake has been done and discuss it openly and find out why this mistake was made, learn from it so the next time does not make that same mistake.

 6 – Don’t interpret too much

-In conclusion for that tip is that if you want to communicate efficiently in an unfamiliar environment you need to stop interpreting things.
+In conclusion, that tip is that if you want to communicate efficiently in an unfamiliar environment you need to stop interpreting things.
 You need to understand them as they are not as you see them.

 To learn more about how to improve your communication or how to improve your public speaking, write to us now via our contact form.